curl/everything-curl/http-requests.md

 for a response body that won't come.

-When asking curl to perform HTTP transfers, it will pick the correct method based on the option so you should only very rarely have to explicitly ask for it with `-X`.
+When asking curl to perform HTTP transfers, it will pick the correct method based on the option so you should only rarely have to explicitly ask for it with `-X`.
 It should also be noted that when curl follows redirects like asked to with `-L`, the request method set with `-X` will be sent even on the subsequent redirects.